-This been said since digital trains first came out.
-Commentators were proclaiming the digital future when the Zero 1 (pictured left) – the first widespread digital model train system – was released by Hornby in 1979.
+“DCC is the future” has been said since digital trains first came out.
+Commentators were proclaiming the digital future when the Zero 1 (pictured above) – the first widespread digital model train system – was released by Hornby in 1979.

 Secondly, good old analogue trains are cheaper.
 You don’t need fancy digital decoders in the engines so they cost less which means more trains for your money or not spending as much just to get started.

-If you’re more interested in the model making aspects of model railways DC is easier and cheaper option.
+If you’re more interested in the model-making aspects of model railways DC is the easier and cheaper option.

-Lastly, with a little ingenuity you can work around the limitations of DC to get many of the features you might have expected were only available with digital train sets.
-Multiple trains can be operated by splitting the track up into different electrical circuits or steam engines can be fitted with smoke generators for example.
+Lastly, with a little ingenuity, you can work around the limitations of DC to get many of the features you might have expected were only available with digital train sets.
+Multiple trains can be operated by splitting the track up into different electrical circuits and steam engines can be fitted with smoke generators for example.

-So if you’re building a simple railway for young children to operate, are more interested in the model making or working to a tight budget DC is for you.
+So if you’re building a simple railway for young children to operate, are more interested in model making or working on a tight budget DC is for you.

 And of course, if the kids grow up, you want a more advanced railway or you win the lottery… You can always get DCC controllers and upgrade your DC trains.

 Obviously, there are advantages of DCC model trains too but the advantages of DC trains, for me, still make it my preferred choice for smaller layouts.